thomas-hoversen/funbanners-server/README.md

 # funbanners-server
-Server code for funbanners app.
+src folder and pom.xml for the funbanners server code.